No Longer a “Whisper” – California Appellate Court Joins List of Courts to Weigh in on Website Accessibility

 September 9, 2019

-Authored by: Bryan Cave, Merrit Jones, Daniel Rockey, Heather Goldman, Steven Stimell and Rodney Page
+Authored by: BCLP, Merrit Jones, Daniel Rockey, Heather Goldman, Steven Stimell and Rodney Page

 In the first decision by a California appellate court addressing the application of Title III of the Americans with Disabilities Act (“ADA”) to websites, the court in Thurston v.
 Midvale Corp.
 (Sept.
 3, 2019) 2019 WL 4166620, affirmed summary judgment for the plaintiff and held that the ADA, as incorporated by California’s Unruh Act, applies to websites connected to a brick and mortar business.